kubermatic/docs/content/kubermatic/v2.13/advanced/update_versions/_index.en.md

 {{% /notice %}}

 As *default version* we normally choose the latest patch of the predecessor subversion.
-While you manually still can select any other supported release Kubermatic will recommend this way the most mature version to you.
+While you manually still can select any other supported release KKP will recommend this way the most mature version to you.

-After editing the list Kubermatic has to be upgraded by using `helm`.
+After editing the list KKP has to be upgraded by using `helm`.

 ```bash
 cd kubermatic-installer/charts/kubermatic